wernerdaehn/CC3D-CableCam-Controller/docs/Step 8 - Endpoints.md

 The logic for the end point limiter is a bit tricky.
 Based on the stick position and the acceleration limit, the time to zero is calculated.
 For example, if the stick is at position +100% and the acceleration is 0.2, it takes 5 seconds to stop (=1.00 * 1/0.2).
 At a stick position of 50% half the time (=0.5 * 1/0.2).

-From the hall sensor the controller knows the current speed, the time to stop from the stick level, hence the distance to stop can be calculated: s = v * t / 2 [(velocity-time graph)](http://www.bbc.co.uk/education/guides/z3bqtfr/revision/5).
+From the position sensor the controller knows the current speed, the time to stop from the stick level, hence the distance to stop can be calculated: s = v * t / 2 [(velocity-time graph)](http://www.bbc.co.uk/education/guides/z3bqtfr/revision/5).
 Example: s = 200steps/s * 10s / 2 = 1000steps.
-(One step is one increment on the position sensor)
+(One step is one increment of the position sensor)

 This calculation is made in absolute numbers and the endpoint to be considered depends on the stick direction.
 Moving away from an endpoint is okay, it should limit moving into an endpoint.